SSK

 Note, this tutorial is old (2002), I am rehousing it from my other website.
 I don’t want to lose it and I think people may find it useful, although the knitting looms shown are no longer being manufactured, the techniques still apply to other knitting looms.
 This is a PDF document.

-Decreasing: k2tog and ssk
+Decreasing: K2TOG and SSK

-When you decrease, you are removing stitches from your knitting, making that area narrower.
-The most common decrease is known as the k2tog (knit two stitches together).
+When you decrease, you are removing stitches from your knitting making that area narrower.
+K2TOG The most common decrease is known as the k2tog (knit two stitches together).
 The k2tog creates a decrease that slants to the right.
-How does it need to look: When you do a k2tog, you need the second stitch to stayContinue reading “Decreasing: k2tog and ssk”
+When you work a k2tog, you need the second stitch to stay on top, meaning it needsContinue reading “Decreasing: K2TOG and SSK”